 10) Strengthening of wildlife law and enforcement

 Most importantly these objectives can only be implemented in an environment of systemic change which includes:

 1) Electoral and constitutional reform to provide a more representative and fairer democratic system that represents not primarily elitist/captialists interests (generally anti-nature) (see Green party attempts at introducing this in this coming General Election in post below)

 2) Control on lobbying powers of corporations to prevent corporations buying policies that suit them

 3) Control on growing inequality, which leads to power bias (often anti-nature)- capping CEO wages, controlling the bonus culture, increasing wages across the population (and extra money for conservationists!), controlling the housing market and creating genuinely affordable housing

 4) Basically controlling fundamental capitalism and introducing triple bottom line indices to manage company performances - which should be based on economic, social and environmental performance

 5) Re-defining societal values and developing advanced futures

-The implementation of these radical objectives has be delivered through an alliance of conservation-NGOs such as the State of Nature Alliance that work closely with the political parties.
+The implementation of these radical objectives has be delivered through an alliance of conservation-NGOs such as the State of Nature Alliance that work closely with the political parties and most importantly pressure and protest groups.
 The politicisation of conservation is the single most important fundamental shift required.
 Also the isolationism and competition within the conservation NGOs needs to turn into coalition and also unifying with all independent and other conservation efforts in the delivery of key objectives within a specific time frame via a clearly constructed master plan.